-The new generation of Emotional Intelligence training focuses on these behavioral aspects, so we now distinguish between ‘Emotional Intelligence’, which focuses on emotion awareness, recognition, and understanding, and ‘Behavioral Intelligence’, which represents practical skills that directly influence others and our own effectiveness.
+The new generation of Emotional Intelligence training programs focuses on these behavioral aspects, so we now distinguish between ‘Emotional Intelligence’, which focuses on emotion awareness, recognition, and understanding, and ‘Behavioral Intelligence’, which represents practical skills that directly influence others and our own effectiveness.

 TRACOM’s Emotional Intelligence Training Model was researched, designed and developed to measure two distinct concepts: Emotional Intelligence and Behavioral Intelligence.

 TRACOM’s Behavioral EQ Model is based on the latest research in both brain function and performance.
 It focuses on the most important elements of Emotional Intelligence and those that can be successfully developed.
-The Behavioral EQ training program and assessment has been experienced by learners in 40+ countries all over the world and has Master Certified Instructors located in Europe, America, Asia, Oceania and Africa
+The Behavioral EQ training program and assessment has been experienced by learners in 40+ countries all over the world and has Master Certified Instructors located in Europe, America, Asia, Oceania, and Africa.

-The modern workplace calls for a new kind of Emotional Intelligence training model focused on the most practically important aspects of EQ, specifically on modern workplace challenges.
+The modern workplace calls for a new kind of Emotional Intelligence training program focused on the most practically important aspects of EQ, specifically on modern workplace challenges.
 Research shows that the behavioral elements of EQ training — the aspects of the model that focus on our actions — lead to the most visible and meaningful improvements.
 These same behavioral aspects have proven to be the best predictors of job performance and success.

 ∙ Emotion Awareness – awareness of one’s own emotions and their impact on outward behavior.